ybly/blog/src/posts/project/yinboly-portfolio.md

 - **_`/src/pages/404.js`_**: Customised 404 not found page when an invalid route is attempted.

-- **_`/src/projects`_**: This directory contains all the project markdown files which will be used to construct the content for project pages.
+- **_`/src/posts`_**: This directory contains all the project/post markdown files which will be used to construct the content for the template pages.

 - **_`/src/styles`_**: This directory contains global and page specific css modules.